Karnataka Assembly elections: 2 Amits and their gaffes to prove costly for BJP?

 Letter submitted to the Election Commission by Shri @malviyamit, National In-charge, Information and Technology, BJP regarding a tweet pertaining to the election dates in Karnataka. https://t.co/0mDUFzOKCH pic.twitter.com/CziIhciO2B— BJP (@BJP4India) March 27, 2018

 If you thought your daily dose of controversy got over, then wait a minute.
 Tuesday offered more to news junkies.
 What left everyone's jaws opened was a statement by senior Amit when he called the previous government headed by his party's state unit president BS Yeddyurappa as the most corrupt in the history of Karnataka.
-Of course, it was a slip of tongue which was immediately corrected by Yeddyurappa and one more BJP colleague of Shah sitting beside him at a press conference in Davangere, Karnataka.
-Actually, Shah wanted to attack incumbent Congress chief minister Siddaramaiah, but committed a faux pas.
+Of course, it was a slip of the tongue which was immediately corrected by Yeddyurappa and one more BJP colleague of Shah sitting beside him at a press conference in Davangere, Karnataka.
+Actually, Shah wanted to attack incumbent Congress chief minister Siddaramaiah but committed a faux pas.

-"The government headed by Mr. Yeddyurappa was the most corrupt in the history of Karnataka," said Shah.
+"The government headed by Mr Yeddyurappa was the most corrupt in the history of Karnataka," said Shah.
 But again, the damage had been done which left the BJP embarrassed.
 The biggest casualty in the entire episode, which to a layman was also hilarious as Shah himself admitted the "truth", was none other than Yeddyurappa, the party's chief ministerial candidate in the state.

 In his earlier stint as the state CM, the 75-year-old BJP leader was forced to step down in August 2011 after a report by the Karnataka's then Lokayukta Santosh Hedge found him guilty of corruption.
 The Congress, on its part, 'gleefully' tweeted the video of Shah from the press briefing.
 "The #ShahOfLies finally speaks truth.
 Thank you @AmitShah," tweeted Siddaramaiah.